chanwcom/courses/2025_fall/xai610/project/README.md

 \

-Select the command at the bottom of the table, after seleting the right "Compute Platform" For example, if the CUDA version is 11.8, then run the following command:
+Select the command at the bottom of the table, after seleting the right "Compute Platform" For example, if the CUDA version is 12.8, then run the following command:
-Note that torchdata is added.

-`conda install pytorch torchvision torchaudio torchdata pytorch-cuda=11.8 -c pytorch -c nvidia`
+`pip3 install torch torchvision`
 \
+Addiionally install torchaudio
-`conda install tensorflow-cpu`
+`pip3 install torchaudio`

 Install HuggingFace **Transformers** and **Datasets**.
 \
 `pip install transformers[torch] datasets`

-SoundFile installation
-\
-`pip install soundfile`

 WebDataset installation:
 \
 `pip install webdataset`

-Librosa installtion
-\
-`conda install -c conda-forge librosa`

 For speech recognition evaluation
 \